lifelib-dev/lifelib/makedocs/source/libraries/basiclife/BasicTerm_SE.rst

 The number of policies at a certain time can take different values depending on the timing of policy inflows and outflows at the same time.
-To represent different values for the number of policies depending on the timing of policy flows, :func:`pols_if_at(t, timing)<pols_if_at>` is introduced.
+To represent different values for the number of policies depending on the timing of the policy flows, :func:`pols_if_at(t, timing)<pols_if_at>` is introduced.
 :func:`pols_if_at(t, timing)<pols_if_at>`
 calculates the number of policies in-force